aws-solutions-library-samples/guidance-for-machine-learning-inference-on-aws/README.md

 ## Prerequisites
 This sample can be run on a single machine using Docker, or on a Amazon EKS cluster.

-To provision the needed infrastructure, just run the `./provision.sh` script.
-Optionally, you can use an [existing EKS cluster](https://github.com/aws-samples/aws-do-eks/blob/main/wd/conf/eksctl/yaml/eks-inference-workshop.yaml-template) that contains nodegroups of the desired target instance types.
-In addition it is assumed that the following basic tools are present: [docker](https://docs.docker.com/get-docker/), [kubectl](https://kubernetes.io/docs/tasks/tools/), [envsubst](https://command-not-found.com/envsubst), [kubetail](https://github.com/johanhaleby/kubetail), [bc](https://howtoinstall.co/en/bc).
+It is assumed that the following basic tools are present: [docker](https://docs.docker.com/get-docker/), [kubectl](https://kubernetes.io/docs/tasks/tools/), [envsubst](https://command-not-found.com/envsubst), [kubetail](https://github.com/johanhaleby/kubetail), [bc](https://howtoinstall.co/en/bc).

 ## Operation

 The project is operated through a set of action scripts as described below.
 To complete a full cycle from beginning-to-end, first configure the project, then follow steps 1 through 5 executing the corresponding action scripts.
 Each of the action scripts has a help screen, which can be invoked by passing "help" as argument: `<script>.sh help`

 ### Optional - Provision an EKS cluster with 3 node groups
+To provision the needed EKS cluster infrastructure, just run the `./provision.sh` script.
+Optionally, you can use an [existing EKS cluster](https://github.com/aws-samples/aws-do-eks/blob/main/wd/conf/eksctl/yaml/eks-inference-workshop.yaml-template) that contains nodegroups of the desired target instance types.
 ```
 ./provision.sh
 ```
-This script will execute a script that creates a CloudFormation stack which deploys an EC2 "management" instance in the **us-west-2** region.
+This command will execute a script that creates a CloudFormation stack which deploys an EC2 "management" instance in your default AWS region.
 That instance contains a *userData* script that provisions an EKS cluster in **us-west-2** region as well per specification based on the following [template](https://github.com/aws-samples/aws-do-eks/blob/main/wd/conf/eksctl/yaml/eks-inference-workshop.yaml-template) which is a part of another Git repo project.
 After that EKS cluster is provisoned, it is fully acessible from that EC2 "management" instance and this repository is copied there as well, ready to proceed to next steps.

 ### Configure